jerdog/os-docusaurus/docs/standards/uninstall-guide.md

 ## How to Uninstall

-You will want to have a settings page that has descriptions of Uninstall full, Uninstall UI, as well as buttons that a user can select for both options.
-If your solution does not have database tables, then you may only want to have one button just for Uninstall UI.
+You will want to have a settings page that has descriptions of **Uninstall Full**, **Uninstall UI**, as well as buttons that a user can select for both options.
+If your solution does not have database tables, then you may only want to have one button just for **Uninstall UI**.
 Here’s what an end user would do to complete the process:

 1. Click **Application** > **Solution’s Settings Page** > **Uninstall**
 2. There are two uninstall options: